fdb/slarg-website/events/2022-10-13-jewellery-matter-time-hard-data-soft-stories.md

 Creating an environment on how we work, this installation is made up of different components: text, readings, material samples, experiments and objects.

 Sand is a granular material composed of finely divided rock and mineral particles consisting of loose grains between 2 and 0.0625 millimeters.
 It is a seemingly abundant resource which is mined worldwide and processed into structural materials such as concrete, glass and silicones which are used in microelectronics and as components in the food and pharmaceutical industries.
 After air and water, sand is the most utilized natural resource on earth.
-It is present in every structure, road, window, and screen we use daily.As abundant as it seems, it is predicted to become scarce due to overconsumption by industrial use.
+It is present in every structure, road, window, and screen we use daily.
+As abundant as it seems, it is predicted to become scarce due to overconsumption by industrial use.
 The ecological and economic consequences of overmining often result in illegal activities and local geographic conflicts.

 As researchers in the artistic field, we chose to work with sand - for its apparent finitude and therefore preciousness - and develop processes and objects that zoom into these qualities.

  \
 What if sand is in fact an extremely valuable material?

-How would a jeweler then work with it?
+How would a jeweller then work with it?

 Why would their tools and choices be relevant?